 - Seasonal Demand.
 The demand charge might be higher during the summer than during the winter because of the increased costs of providing electric service during the period of peak system load.

 - Contract Minimum Demand (Ratchet).
 Certain rate designs incorporate minimum billing demands based upon historical peak demands.
 For example, if the peak demand last summer was 500 kW and the rate design has a 50% ratchet, the minimum billing demand would be 250kW (500 kW times 50%) for the following eleven months, regardless of whether the actual demands were lower.

 Your utility provider builds infrastructure to maintain enough capacity to meet your business’ peak demand needs at any time.
 Even if your business only needs a large amount of power for a short amount of time during any given year, the utility must have the equipment (power poles, powerlines, substations, transformers) to provide that power.
 The demand charge pays for building and maintaining this essential electrical infrastructure.

 Demand charges can make for up to 60% of the delivery charges on your business utility bill.
 The good news is that even 24/7 operations can reduce this cost.

 - To lower your peak demand, set a schedule to stagger equipment startup.
 This way, you will avoid turning on all your appliances or machinery within a single 15-minute window.

 - Run equipment only when needed.
 Turn off unnecessary equipment at times of highest use or put some of it to "sleep" when it is not needed.

 - Use high-efficiency appliances, equipment, machinery, and lighting.

-- Right-size your equipment for the job.
+- Scale your equipment for the job.
 An oversized motor could increase your demand and cost you money.